 Finding affordable flights

 I found inexpensive multi-city flights with Qatar Airways.
 However, the trip has a long layover in Qatar – and it’s a bonus!
 I have never been to Doha city.
 So anyway, it’s a reasonable price for the combination flights.
-Departs from Brussels to New Delhi – returning home from Manila.
+Departs from Brussels to New Delhi – returning home from the Philippines.
 But somehow, Qatar Airways doesn’t fly to Brunei.

 The alternative is by booking a separate ticket.
 However, due to its remote location, a flight to Brunei is expensive!
 And none of the airlines has direct flights from New Delhi.
 I don’t want to spend so much money on a trip where I spend in a city only for one day.